-$g^{maj}(r_1,\hdots,r_n)$ can be interpreted as a median of $(r_1,\hdots,r_n)$ (note that tie-breaking rules have been proposed for example in \cite{Balinski2020} or \cite{Fabre}).
-A \emph{majority-ranking} can be deduced from the majority grade, obviously noting that a candidate receiving a higher majority grade than another will be ranked higher.
+$g^{maj}(r_1,\hdots,r_n)$ can be interpreted as a median of $(r_1,\hdots,r_n)$ A \emph{majority-ranking} can be deduced from the majority-grade, evidently noting that a candidate receiving a higher majority-grade than another will be ranked higher.
+Note that tie-breaking rules have been proposed for example in \cite{Balinski2020} or \cite{Fabre}.